Trusted WordPress tutorials, when you need them most.

 That’s it!

-For more tips and tricks on integrating Twitter with your WordPress website, check out these articles:
+For more tips and tricks on integrating X/Twitter with your WordPress website, check out these articles:

 We hope this article helped you learn how to embed actual Tweets in WordPress blog posts.
-Next, you can see our guide on how to make money online blogging with WordPress and our expert pick of the best WordPress Facebook plugins to grow your blog.
+You may also want to see our guide on how to automatically share old WordPress posts on social media and our expert pick of the best WordPress Facebook plugins to grow your blog.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.